laravel-enso/VueComponents/README.md

 - `value` - anything, the default, starting value | required
 - `title` - string, the text for the box title.
 Defaults to null.
 - `options` - array, the list of options to display.
 Defaults to empty array
-- `offSwitch` - boolean, flag that determines if an off switch is rendered.
-Defaults to `true`
+- `hide-off` - boolean, flag that determines if an off button is rendered.
+Defaults to `false`

 To use it include it in the page:
 ```